Staffordshire Bull Terrier is medium-sized dog generally standing between 13-16in and weighing 25-38 lbs, short and muscular

 American Pit Bull

-American Staffordshire Terrier
+American Staffordshire Terrier 16-19in

 From the information above

 you can see that the Staffie is shorter and broader.
 If all three dogs sat next to each other the Staffie would look short

 and squat when compared to the others.
 The American Pit Bull will be taller and leaner.
 The American Staffordshire Terrier

 will also be taller but generally much heavier.

 should be noted that many people in America regard both the American Pit Bull and American Staffordshire Terrier as the same

 different between the three breeds, but again it is not always simple to see.